wp-plugins/wpnewsman-newsletters/readme.txt

 3. Subscriber management.

 == Changelog ==

+= 1.3.3 =
+* Fixed: the plugin overwrote system email templates and action pages during update/activation.
+* Fixed: "Catchable fatal error: Object of class WP_Error could not be converted to string..." error on themes without the proper custom post type support.

 = 1.3.2 =
 * Added: Color and Font buttons to the template HTML editor.